-Outside your home: the building and outside parts of your home, like gutters and roof tiles.
+Outside your home: we repair and look after the building and outside parts of your home, like gutters and roof tiles.
 We also look after water pipes up to your boundary.

-Inside your home: water or gas pipes, wiring, heating and hot water systems, drainage, power and light fittings and the fitted kitchen and bathroom.
+Inside your home: we look after water or gas pipes, wiring, heating and hot water systems, drainage, power and light fittings and the fitted kitchen and bathroom.
 You must look after everything else.